mkruisbrink/mkruisbrink.github.io/_reports/2022-08-11-tidyverse-introduction.md

----
-#layout: post
-title: An introduction to the Tidyverse
-subtitle: Getting started with R and RStudio
-excerpt: "In this guide I'm going to walk you through on how to install base R, an open-source software environment used mainly for statistical computing and graphics."
-header:
-  overlay_image: /img/20220808_supernova-midjourney.jpg
-  overlay_filter: rgba(0, 0, 0, 0.3)
-category:
-- Packages
-tags:
-- R
-- RStudio
-- tidyverse
----

 ## What is the tidyverse?

 The tidyverse is a package in R that is - in itself - a collection of